noblox/noblox.js/README.md

 var request = require('request');
 var jar = request.jar();
 ```
 Be default, however, there is a single global cookie jar stored in the module which will automatically be used if you don't specify a custom jar.
-You can get the global cookie jar with the undocumented `getJar` function.
+You can get the global cookie jar with the `getJar` function and set a new one with `setJar`.

 The login function populates the cookie jar with the users cookies, including their `.ROBLOSECURITY` (session), if successful and any functions that perform non-guest actions need a cookie jar to do so.
 If you are only using this module for a single group with one promotion user I recommend simply using the default global cookie jar.